Mar2ck/DAIN-Vulkan-GUI/README.md

   -e INTERPOLATOR_ENGINE, --interpolator-engine INTERPOLATOR_ENGINE
                         Pick interpolator: dain-ncnn, cain-ncnn (default=dain-
                         ncnn)
+  --loop-video          [Unimplemented] Interpolates video as a loop (last
-  --duplicate-auto-delete DUPLICATE_AUTO_DELETE
+                        frame leads into the first) --duplicate-auto-delete DUPLICATE_AUTO_DELETE
                         Based on a percentage (Eg. 0.95) will delete any frames found to be more similar